Spin-adapted neural network backflow for symmetry-preserving simulations of strongly correlated electrons: Methods

-which is an unbiased estimator for the energy.
+which is an unbiased estimator of the energy.
 This decomposition significantly reduces the number of wavefunction amplitudes to be calculated, which would otherwise be computationally expensive.
-In practice, it is necessary to choose reasonably $\epsilon$ and $N_{\epsilon}$ in order to strike a balance between the variance and the computational complexity.
-Figure \ref{fig:eloc} presents the benchmark results for the molecules considered in this work.
-The semistochastic algorithm achieves speedups ranging from 10x for small systems to 1000x for large ones.
+In practice, it is necessary to choose $\epsilon$ and $N_{\epsilon}$ in order to strike a balance between the variance and the computational complexity.
+The accuracy and cost tradeoff for the chosen $\epsilon$ and $N_{\epsilon}$ values is benchmarked in Supplementary Fig. \ref{fig: eloc}.
+For the systems studied here, the semi-stochastic estimator reduces local-energy evaluation cost by one to three orders of magnitude while keeping the mean local-energy bias below the stochastic resolution used in the VMC optimizations.